aurelio-amerio/techytok/_posts/2019-10-26-code-optimisation-in-julia.md

 Luckily there are two exceptional packages which help us in profiling: `Profile` and `Juno` with the **Juno IDE**.
 Both of the tools will run the desired function once and will log the execution time of each line of code.

-`Profile` works completely in the REPL and will produce a log file, while `Juno` works only inside the Juno IDE, and will show display some information in a graph.
+`Profile` works completely in the REPL and will produce a log file, while `Juno` works only inside the Juno IDE, and will display some information in a graph.

 ## Profile